-The RD7200 locator allow you to take advantage of the harmonic signals found on power networks.
+The RD7100PL and RD7100PLG locators allow you to take advantage of the harmonic signals found on power networks.

 When strong or interfering power signals are present, accurate tracing of a target cable can be challenging.
 Power FiltersTM allow you to establish if a single large power signal comes from one source or from the presence of multiple cables.
 The different harmonic characteristics of the detected lines can then be used to trace and mark their route.